 Miss Margaret Westwater

-As a graduate student, my primary scientific aim is to examine the interaction between peripheral metabolic signaling and neural activity in individuals with healthy and disordered eating behaviors.
-This work involves measurement of metabolic functioning (e.g., body composition, gut hormones), brain structure (cortical thickness), and brain activity using both fMRI and PET.
-By using this integrated approach, I hope to elucidate mechanisms by which diet alters gastrointestinal functioning to in turn modulate activity of brain regions involved in feeding behaviour.
+My primary scientific aim is to examine the interaction between peripheral metabolic signaling and neural activity in individuals with healthy and disordered eating behaviors.
+This work involves measurement of metabolic functioning (e.g., body composition, gut hormones), brain structure (cortical thickness), and brain activity using MRI.
+By using this integrated approach, I hope to identify mechanisms by which disturbances in gastrointestinal functioning modulate activity of brain regions involved in higher-order cognition and feeding behaviour.
 I am also particularly interested in the role of stress in eating disorders and related psychiatric disorders.

 Magnetic resonance imaging (MRI)